 Tips for Building an Evacuation Preparation Kit

 When you are scrambling to evacuate or get to safety, or facing the possibility of being stranded in your vehicle during stormy weather, one thing is sure: being prepared with the proper provisions can help make you a lot safer.
+If you want to know how to build an evacuation preparation kit for your own home, consider the following items to include, and think about what types of emergencies you might need them for.

 • One gallon of water, per person, per day